smmr-software/privacy-redirect-safari/README.md

 # Privacy Redirect for Safari

-A configurable web extension that redirects Twitter, YouTube, Reddit, Google Maps, Google Search, and Google Translate to privacy friendly alternatives.
+A configurable web extension that redirects Twitter, YouTube, Reddit, Instagram, Google Maps, Google Search, and Google Translate to privacy friendly alternatives.